bbondy/brianbondy.node/src/public/markdown/about.markdown

 Other than work and geek things, I also spend a lot of time with my wife Shannon, and 3 sons: Link, Ronnie, and Asher.

-I used to work full time on Mozilla's Fireofx browser (2011-2014), I remain a Mozilla community member and contributor (Mozillian).
+I used to work full time on Mozilla's Firefox browser (2011-2014), I remain a Mozilla community member and contributor (Mozillian).

 From April 21, 2014 - May 2015 I worked full time for an amazing company called Khan Academy.

-I currently run a startup and we're mostly in stealth mode.
+In 2015 onward I'm co-founding a business named [Brave](https://www.brave.com) with Brendan Eich.

 <br class="clearfloat">